programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

   >**Note**:`FFplay` is a very versatile media player that comes with a number of [options](https://ffmpeg.org/ffplay.html#Options) for customizing playback.
 For example, adding `-loop 0` to the command will loop playback indefinitely.

 We have now created our two excerpts for analysis.
-If we watch these clips discretely, there appear to be a significant, meaningful differences in the way color and color variety are used.
+If we watch these clips discretely, there appear to be significant, meaningful differences in the way color and color variety are used.
 In the next part of the tutorial, we will examine and extract data from the video files to quantify and support this hypothesis.

 ## Color Data Analysis
 The use of [digital tools to analyze color information](https://filmcolors.org/2018/03/08/vian/) in motion pictures is another emerging facet of DH scholarship that overlaps with traditional film studies.
 The [FilmColors](https://filmcolors.org/) project, in particular, at the University of Zurich, interrogates the critical intersection of film's "formal aesthetic features to [the] semantic, historical, and technological aspects" of its production, reception, and dissemination through the use of digital analysis and annotation tools (Flueckiger, 2017).
 Although there is no standardized method for this kind of investigation at the time of this writing, the `ffprobe` command offered below is a powerful tool for extracting information related to color that can be used in computational analysis.
 First, let's look at another standardized way of representing color information that informs this quantitative, data-driven approach to color analysis.